Fleckism/SecurityPlus/SecurityPlus/2B Threat intelligence Sources.md

 -   Spamhaus ([spamhaus.org/organization](https://www.spamhaus.org/organization/))
 -   VirusTotal ([virustotal.com](https://www.virustotal.com/gui/home/upload))

 As well as referring to open-source threat research providers, OSINT can mean any intelligence derived from publicly available information.
-OSINT is a common reconnaissance technique where the attacker harvests domains, IP address ranges, employees, and other data that will assist in identifying attack vectors.
+OSINT is a common [[reconnaissance]] technique where the attacker harvests domains, IP address ranges, employees, and other data that will assist in identifying [[attack vector]]s.
 Companies should also monitor public networks for signs of attack planning (chatter on forums) and breaches (confidential information or account credentials posted to online forums).
 Most commercial providers offer monitoring services, which can include dark web sources ([fireeye.com/content/dam/fireeye-www/products/pdfs/pf/intel/ds-digital-threat-monitoring.pdf](https://wmx-api-production.s3.amazonaws.com/courses/5731/supplementary/ds-digital-threat-monitoring.pdf)).
 ## OTHER THREAT INTELLIGENCE RESEARCH SOURCES

 There are plenty of other sources of best practice advice and new research other than the threat intelligence platforms: